vishvAsa/AgamaH/AryaH/mediterranian/platonism/vishvAsaH/_index.md

 >
 > In this series, one must also understand that the “higher” hypostases extend their causality further than the “lower”, so that all beings, for example, are also ones, all living things are beings, and all intellects are living beings.
 >
+> We can perhaps see most clearly how this works by considering a non-intelligent being.
+We offer to the God a unique individual: *this* mango.
+The divinization proceeding from this encompasses the mango as a kind of fruit, and other universal forms, but the unit comes first.
+>
 > -EB

 ### Concomitant inner and outer activities